iVantage/grunt-svn-tag/README.md

 ## The "svn_tag" task

 ### Overview
-The `svn_tag` task creates a new subversion tag for your working copy path using the version listed in your project's `package.json` file.
+The `svn_tag` multi-task creates a new subversion tag for your working copy path using the version listed in your project's `package.json` file.

 In your project's Gruntfile, add a section named `svn_tag` to the data object